-Thanks to the Zero Point foods, this is the best minestrone soup you will want to add as a mealtime staple for all myWW Plans.
-Keep reading to learn the best way to make this in advance for meal prep and also to serve right after it's finished.
+Thanks to Weight Watchers Zero Point foods, delicious meals are easier than ever.
+This is the best minestrone soup you will want to add as a mealtime staple for your healthy eating journey on weight watchers.
+Keep reading to learn the best way to make this in advance for meal prep or serve right after it's finished.

 Enjoy a bowl of this satisfying and delicious combination of vegetables, protein rich beans and whole wheat pasta.
 This recipe is incredibly forgiving and you can add in or take out anything that you choose.
 If you have extra veggies that you need to use up, toss them in the pot for a weight watchers minestrone soup that will knock your socks off!

 Where did Minestrone Soup come from?

 Minestrone Soup is a delicious soup made from fresh, seasonal vegetables served with either pasta or rice.
 This Italian soup does not have a set recipe because it is based on what is available in season.

 The word “minestrone” has become a synonym for “a mix of all things” with the basis of this word having Latin roots meaning “Minus” and “Largeness”, refers to the fact that this soup is comprised of leftovers from other meals thrown together to reduce food waste.

 When you are doing your weekly meal prep, it can be a great idea to have meals in the freezer ready to go.
 Just be careful that you are using freezer-safe containers.
 The key is to use a high-quality glass container with an airtight seal.

 What is the difference between Pasta e Fagioli and Minestrone?

 Pasta e Fagioli translates to “Pasta and Beans” and while it often has herbs, onions, garlic or tomatoes for flavor, it does not have the other vegetables which would make it a minestrone soup.